crisishistory/HistoryAIToolkit/README.md

 ## Status

 The code in here is a proof-of-concept to give you an idea of what we're building.
-It doesn't work yet.
-It will probably all be changed completely.
+It partially works.
+The code, documentation, and tests are still a bit unstable and need a lot of love.
+We need all the help we can get.

 ## Prototype